arcology-network/binary-releases/content/developers/tutorials/pet-shop.md

 |d9815a0fa4f31172530f17a6ae64bf5f00a3a651f3d6476146d2c62ae5527dc4|x8aa62d370585e28fd2333325d3dbaef6112279Ce |701000000000000000000
 |||

-## 4. Login
-In case you need to log in to the testnet docker container, please use the credential in [this document](../testnet/testnet-docker-allinone.md)
+> In case you need to log in to the AIO docker container, please use the credential in [this document](../testnet/testnet-docker-allinone.md).
->Please don't change anything in the container unless you know what you are doing.
+>Don't change anything in the container unless you know what you are doing.